JK-Rolling/DuinoI2C_ESP/README.md

 7. **Breathing LED**.
 Onboard LED will indicate if the ESP is running happily.
 8. **Dark ambient friendly**.
 Control the brightness of the OLED, turn ON/OFF the OLED and onboard LED at will from your phone/computer.
 9. **ESP Restart**.
 Any time when ESP act abnormally, restart it with a click of a button or from your phone/computer.
 10. **CRC8 Integrity**.
-I2C communication between ESP and AVR is CRC8 protected to ensure data corruption free
+I2C communication between ESP and AVR is CRC8 protected to ensure data is corruption free

 *\*Unlocked*